Driver charged after Australia's worst bus accident in decades kills 10 wedding guests

 World

-Twenty-five people were injured in the accident around 11:30pm on Sunday near the town of Greta, about 180km northwest of Sydney, police said.
+Twenty-five people were injured in the accident around 11:30 p.m.
+(1330 GMT) on Sunday near the town of Greta, about 180 km (112 miles) northwest of Sydney, police said.

 The bus carrying 35 passengers left the road and flipped onto its side at a roundabout after a wedding in the Hunter region, a rural area famous for its vineyards and wedding spots.